Akki0605/CDC_pipeline_kafka/README.md

 ## Overview

 In the dynamic world of data processing and analytics, CDC stands out as a critical technology for real-time data synchronization and streaming.
-This project integrates CDC with a stack comprising PostgreSQL, Debezium, Kafka, Spark, and Slack to create a comprehensive ecosystem for handling, processing, and monitoring data changes.
+This project integrates CDC with a stack comprising PostgreSQL, Debezium, Kafka to create a comprehensive ecosystem for handling, processing, and monitoring data changes.

 ## Technologies Used

 - **PostgreSQL:** Open-source relational database known for reliability and SQL standards compliance.
 - **Debezium:** CDC platform efficiently captures row-level changes in databases like PostgreSQL.
 - **Apache Kafka:** High-throughput distributed messaging system serving as the backbone for streaming data changes.
-- **Apache Spark:** Enables advanced data processing, analytics, machine learning, and real-time data transformations.
-- **Slack:** Integrated for real-time notifications and alerts.

 ## Setup